andreasmhallberg/readingnotes/Ayoub, 2006. Lahn.md

 - Productive genre.
 629

 - "The symbolic value of the syntactic endings is clearly seen in the forceful rejection of these errors."
 629
-  - Received symbolic value after the collapse of icraab system in dialects.
+  - Received symbolic value after the collapse of *iʿrāb* system in dialects.
 630

 - Correct language given moral value.
 632